-Quantity surveyors, project managers, architects, valuers involved in the valuation and construction of new and existing Council buildings.
+Quantity surveyors, project managers, architects and valuers that are involved in the valuation and construction of new and existing Council buildings.
 The majority of these are internal traded services, however there is some external provision to academy schools.

 Engineering - Fee Billing